Chicago reinstates gun and ammunition tax after court deems it unconstitutional

 Under the ordinance, retail purchases are subject to a $25 tax for each firearm purchased.
 Centerfire ammunition is taxed at $0.05 per cartridge, and rimfire ammunition is taxed at $0.01 per cartridge.

-The board voted to tax firearms in 2012 and amended it in 2015 to include ammunition.
+The board voted to tax firearms in 2012 and amended the tax in 2015 to include ammunition.

 CLICK HERE TO GET THE FOX NEWS APP